 My goal is to provide in-depth strategic recommendations on all things Sponsored Products, Sponsored Brands, Sponsored Display, and DSP.

 How do I pick one?!

 Some of our favorite internal tools - Lucid Chart for building processes, and organizational charts.
-Loom – For improving communication, increasing efficiency and building stronger relationships internally and externally, and last but not least, our favorite digital media tool for all Amazon related matters - Helium10, which we primarily use for keyword research and, competitor / category analysis.
+Loom – For improving communication, increasing efficiency and building stronger relationships internally and externally, and last but not least, our favorite tool for all things related to is Helium10, which we primarily use for keyword research and, competitor / category analysis.

 Don’t be afraid to test small!
 Most e-commerce platforms give us the tools and metrics to test with small datasets, optimize as we go, and scale once ready!
 This allows us to be incredibly flexible and diversified when new rollouts happen on a platform, or when external changes affect our paid-media goals.

 Precise and to the point.
 Consumers are constantly getting hit with ads, and flashy marketing, don’t overwhelm them.
 The best ad copy is a fantastic product / service that sells itself.